 26 Then Jesus told her, “I am the Messiah!”
 John 4:7-14,25-26 (NLT)

-Man might have rejected and forgotten the Samaritans, but God had not.
+Other people and nations might have rejected or forgotten about the Samaritans, but God had not.
 Jesus reinforced His blessing of this people group in His parable of the Good Samaritan, found in Luke 10.
 In it, a Jewish man was traveling from Jerusalem down to Jericho when he was attacked by bandits who took everything he had, even his clothes, then beat him and left him for dead on the road.
 Two religious leaders who walked by saw the wounded man but crossed over to the other side of the road to avoid him.
 A third man came along, a Samaritan, who was not expected to stop to assist to this helpless Jewish victim.
-But in fact, the Samaritan was the only person to stop and take pity on him.
+But, in fact, the Samaritan was the only person to stop and take pity on him.
 He carefully dressed the man’s wounds, then used his own donkey to transport him to an inn.
 Here, he put the man up at his own expense and promised to return to pay for any additional expenses that might be required for the man’s recovery.
-Jesus praised the Samaritan for his compassion, and encouraged His audience, including the religious leaders, to go out and do likewise.
+Jesus praised this Samaritan for his compassion, and encouraged His audience, including the religious leaders, to go out and do likewise.
+Though it was a story, one wonders if it was based on an actual event.

-Like the Samaritans, many of us have experienced the bitterness of rejection by others.
-Sometimes we have brought this on ourselves through our own poor choices or addictions, but often it is simply the result of sinful attitudes by those around us.
-Until the return of Christ, we will live in an imperfect world, not yet conformed to the loving acceptance of God.
-Yet He asks us to love and help others in need, as we are able.
+Like the Samaritans, many of us have also experienced bitter rejection by others.
+Sometimes we have helped to bring this upon ourselves through poor choices, habits, or addictions, but other times, it is simply the result of sinful attitudes by those who offend us.
+Until the return of Christ to make things right, we will continue to live in a fallen and imperfect world, yet we still will be comforted and blessed by a loving and accepting God.

-Just as Jesus reached out to a rejected woman by the well in Samaria, He is reaching out to each one of us today.
-And He asks us to do the same for others.
+In return for His generous love and forgiveness, God asks us to love, forgive, and help those around us, even the ones who have not treated us so well, just like the Good Samaritan did.
+Just as Jesus reached out to the rejected woman at the well in Samaria, He is also reaching out to each one of us today, and asking us to do the same for others.
+May we all join Him.

 Reflection

-Lord, thank You for reaching out to me though I have done nothing deserving of Your grace, mercy, and forgiveness.
-I surrender to Your will for me -help to walk in Your goodness and light, and to reflect these to the others who are around me, imperfect as we all are.
+Lord, thank You for reaching out to me, though I have done nothing to deserve Your generous gifts of grace, mercy, and forgiveness.
+I surrender to You and Your will for me.
+Help me to walk in a way that reflects Your goodness and light to those around me, including others who are just as imperfect as I am.
 In Jesus’ name we pray, Amen.